EyasuTeshome/shifttracker/interviewing/how-to-focus-on-development-even-when-discussing-non-development-topics.md

 **AVERAGE:** "I was a social worker for ten years, where I spent every day working with a diverse population of people." **WHY IT'S AVERAGE:** This sentence **implies** that the speaker might be good with cross-cultural communication, but **it doesn't actually say it**.

 **GREAT:** "I was a social worker for ten years.
-I spent every day working with a diverse population of people in a stressful, fast-paced environment, so even before I started working as a developer, I was already a pro at juggling the empathy, communication, and work ethic needed to succeed in the dev world. **WHY IT'S GREAT:** This sentence **explains exactly why** the speaker's experience as a social worker makes them singularly **able to thrive** in software development.
+I spent every day working with a diverse population of people in a stressful, fast-paced environment, so even before I started working as a developer, I was already a pro at juggling the empathy, communication, and work ethic needed to succeed in the dev world." **WHY IT'S GREAT:** This sentence **explains exactly why** the speaker's experience as a social worker makes them singularly **able to thrive** in software development.

 Keep these examples in mind throughout this whole exercise.